University Grievance Procedure: Student Grievances

 Miscellaneous General Provisions

-Time Limits: All time limits contained in the foregoing procedure may be extended by mutual written consent of the parties or by the AAO.
+Time Limits: All time limits contained in the foregoing procedure may be extended by mutual written by the Student Affairs Officer, the Appeal Officer or the President.

 Confidentiality of Proceedings: The University shall take all reasonable steps to ensure the confidentiality of all proceedings, and the records produced therefrom.
 However, should any matter developed during the course of the proceedings become public knowledge, the University reserves the right to issue appropriate statements.